-We first bring the VSS mass rate (kg VSS/d) series from the Available list to the Selected list.
+We first bring the VSS mass rate (kg VSS/d) series from the Available list.
 Next, bring the Liquid volume (m3) series to the Selected list.
-When applying the Divide function, the series at the top of the Selected list (VSS mass rate (kg VSS/d)) will be divided by the series below (Liquid volume (m3)).
-Name this function series Loading (kg/(m3 d)).
-Click close to add this function series to the graph.
+Whe Divide function, the series at the top of the Selected list (VSS mass rate de divided by the series below (Liquid volume (m3)).
+Name this function (kg/(m3 d)).
+Click close to add this function series to the graph. en applying the e (kg VSS/d)) will